danielyipyip/memories-practice-pj/readme.txt

+Frontend is deployed in https://heroic-dodol-d14490.netlify.app/ Backend(API only) is deployed in https://memories-practice.herokuapp.com/
-Practice MERN stack project following "JavaScript Mastery" (YouTube channel) tutorial This product is NOT original

-Redux part follows codevolution's (YouTube channel) folder structure
+Practice MERN stack project following "JavaScript Mastery" (YouTube channel) tutorial Part with the tutorial in half way since Redux part follows codevolution's (YouTube channel) folder structure (hence having differenet api calls etc)

+This product is NOT original